Bro77XP/UstToLab/README.md

-# DS to LAB Converter
+# UST TO DS to LAB Converter

 Converts Diffsinger `.ds` files (exported from OpenUtau) to `.lab` files for VLabeler.